wkumari/draft-wkumari-owe/README.md

-   There are a number of solutions to this problem, such as WPA2 (Wi-Fi Protected Access II), but these require either obtaining a passphrase from the network operator (WPA-Personal / Pre-Shared Key (PSK) mode) or having valid credentials for the network (WPA-Enterprise / WPA- 802.1X).
+   There are a number of solutions to this problem, such as WPA2 (Wi-Fi Protected Access II), but these require either obtaining a passphrase from the network operator (WPA-Personal / Pre-Shared Key (PSK) mode) or having valid credentials for the network (WPA-Enterprise / [IEEE.802-11i]WPA-802.1X).

    While these provide good security, for convenience reasons network operators often deploy open / unencrypted networks for public or